This post is an honest mom review of Taking Cara Babies after I bought her program and completed it.

 When it comes to these kinds of products and services, they should only expire once you purchase them if you cancel your account.

-I suggest you buy one of the following books to refer to anytime you need it.
+I suggest you buy one of the following books to refer to whenever you need it.

 They will NEVER expire and are MUCH cheaper:

-I wholeheartedly LOVE these books and found them to be extremely informative and helpful.
+I wholeheartedly LOVE these books and found them extremely informative and helpful.

-For all three, it will cost you less than $40, a total bargain for the amount of information you get in them and if you don’t mind reading.
+For all three, it will cost you less than $40, a total bargain for the information you get in them and if you don’t mind reading.

 The Taking Cara Babies Principals are Available Anywhere Online